Skip to content

 What it should look like

 When it has been set up correctly, and a new sensor is running, the xDrip status pages & logs should appear as is shown below.
+Note - there is nothing different on the Uploaders tab for Libre 2 direct operation.

 Go to xDrip+ System Status and also BT device.
 If you don't know how, look here first.